-The difference between the effective tax rate for the three months ended March 31, 2024 compared to March 31, 2023 was primarily caused by an increase in tax liability related to operations in foreign countries which are treated as a branch for US tax purposes as well as favorable adjustments to deferred tax assets in the prior year which did not repeat in the current period.
+The difference between the effective tax rate for the three months ended March 31, 2025, compared to March 31, 2024, is primarily caused by adjustments to foreign tax credits and valuation allowances in the current period.

-Our U.S. federal income tax returns for 2020 through 2022 are open to examination for federal tax purposes.
-We have several foreign tax jurisdictions that have open tax years from 2018 through 2023.
+Our U.S. federal income tax returns for 2021 through 2023 are open to examination for federal tax purposes.
+We have several foreign tax jurisdictions that have open tax years from 2019 through 2024.

-As of March 31, 2024 and December 31, 2023, we have accrued \$0.6 million and \$0.3 million, respectively, related to unrecognized tax positions.
+As of March 31, 2025 and December 31, 2024, we had accrued \$0.6 million and \$0.6 million, respectively, related to unrecognized tax positions.